 A new World Ranking regulation has recently been proposed which will take effect from 1st January 2018.
 Some substantial changes will modify the way the World Ranking is calculated, which will obviously have a big impact on the international level.

 In this article, we will first try to understand the current World Ranking, paying attention to its most important rules and the way they affect the players’ position.
-Then, we will then see the changes to be introduced by the new system, focusing on their impact on the ranking.
+Then, we will see the changes to be introduced by the new system, focusing on their impact on the ranking.
 Finally, we will analyze the prediction ratio of both rankings in order to compare them.

 About the World Ranking concept

 People love rankings.
-We do really love them.
-Not only in sports, but almost anything that can be measured has the so-called “best of the World” title.
+We really do love them.
+Not only in sports, but almost anything that can be measured has the so-called “best of the world” title.